 What We Do

 UNDP is the UN's global development network, advocating for change and connecting countries to knowledge, experience and resources to help people build a better life.
-In Papua New Guinea, UNDP works to improve the state’s ability to deliver public services to its people, and in doing so, plays a vital role in helping to achieve the Millennium Development Goals (MDGs), raise the standard of living and protect human rights for all Papua New Guineans.
+In Papua New Guinea, UNDP works to improve the state’s ability to deliver public services to its people, and in doing so, plays a vital role in helping to achieve the Sustainable Development Goals (SDGs), raise the standard of living and protect human rights for all Papua New Guineans.
 UNDP gives practical support to the government's efforts to become more efficient, effective, equitable and accountable.
 It attempts to foster greater participation in democratic and civil society and helps the government encourage private sector growth that makes use of the country's natural resources in a sustainable manner.

 The United Nations Development Programme (UNDP) has had a long and proud history in Papua New Guinea (PNG), working in all areas of development over the last 30 years, since the first UNDP office opened in PNG in 1981.
 With the support of the Government, and partners and donors, UNDP has forged strong bonds and built successful working relationships in all PNG provinces.
-UNDP has continually expanded its work in PNG and today focuses on three key areas: (1) Democratic Governance, MDG achievement, Community Security and Peace-building; (2) Gender Equality, Women’s Empowerment and HIV/AIDS; and (3) Environment, Climate Change and Disaster Risk Management.more
+UNDP has continually expanded its work in PNG and today focuses on three key areas: (1) Democratic Governance, SDG achievement, Community Security and Peace-building; (2) Gender Equality, Women’s Empowerment; and (3) Environment, Climate Change and Disaster Risk Management.more

 In order to support the Government of PNG meaningfully in addressing the paradox of plenty, UNDP supports the publication of the 2013 National Human Development Report (NHDR) that looks at the varying degrees of translation of wealth from natural resource extraction into human development (HD) and to identify feasible options for the Government to address the wealth-HD nexus and progressively meet its obligation to provide a decent standard of living to all its citizens.MORE